OpenInternet/Infuse/content/learning-path/2/module-1.ar.md

 While performing malware analysis, you may find that you want additional tools in your analysis VM.
 Go ahead and install and configure them, but note what you did.
 After you’re done with your analysis, you can load up your “clean” VM snapshot, install and configure the tool, and then make a new “clean” snapshot for your next malware analysis adventure.

 In order to move malware files around, the standard practice is to put them in encrypted ZIP files.
 In this case, the encryption quality doesn’t matter.
 The point is not to keep the malware secret, so much as to prevent inadvertently unleashing it on other systems and to prevent anti-malware systems from detecting or deleting it.
 Feel free to include the password in the ZIP file name.

-## Learning Resources

-{{% resource title="Security Education 101" languages="English" cost="Free" description="A popular community resource on how to teach and talk about digital security" url="https://www.securityeducationcompanion.org/articles" %}}

 ## Practice